-When dealing with insects it’s always important to know exactly what type of problem you have on your hands.
-Solutions and products that work on one type of insect are often ineffective on others, often even if they are a part of the same overall family group.
+When dealing with insects, it’s always important to know exactly what type of problem you have on your hands.
+Solutions and products that work on one type of insect are often ineffective on others, even if they are a part of the same overall family group.

 What do silverfish look like?

-They have two long antennae on their heads as well as three slender “bristles” springing behind them to give them an even creepier look.
-They have tapered carrot-like bodies and are covered with silvery and shiny scales.
-Their coloring, together with their slivering and quick movements are what has given them their common name – silverfish.
+They have two long antennae on their heads as well as three slender bristles that trail out behind them.
+Their tapered, carrot-like bodies are covered with shiny, silvery scales.
+It’s this coloring, in combination with their scales, that has earned them their common name: silverfish.

-Firebrats, or as they are also known, Thermobia domestica, are members of the same insect order as silverfish – Zygentoma.
-As a result of that, they are very similar to their silverfish cousins.
+Firebrats, or Thermobia domestica, are members of the same insect order as silverfish: Zygentoma.
+As a result, they’re quite similar to silverfish.
 They are also flattened, wingless insects that are fast on their feet.
-They share similar mating and feeding habits, and they are also nocturnal.
+Firebrats share similar mating and feeding habits and are also nocturnal.

 In terms of their appearance, firebrats are darker in color than silverfish and are brown rather than silver.
 You will find them in drier habitats.
 They prefer warmer temperatures than their cousins, so they are often found near furnaces or boilers.

 Bristletail is the common name for insects of the order Archaeognatha (or Microcoryphia).
 Zygentoma, which contains both silverfish and firebrats, is the sister order to Archaeognatha.
 One of the most common silverfish lookalikes in this order is the jumping bristletail.

 Like silverfish, jumping bristletails lack wings and have scales, thin bristles, and long antennae.
 They are round (rather than flat), gray (rather than silver), and vary in size (from 0.2–0.8 in./5–20 mm).
 Most bristletails, including the jumping bristletails, are outdoor insects.
 This means that they will rarely come close to your home or property as there’s nothing of interest for them there.